From f4de82bcdafba51e4eed9cae6b2d3e5375ffd115 Mon Sep 17 00:00:00 2001

 Each control has an ID property that can be uniquely identify itself among its sibling controls.
 In addition, each control has a UniqueID and a ClientID which can be used to globally identify the control in the tree that the control resides in.
 UniqueID and ClientID are very similar.
 The former is used by the framework to determine the location of the corresponding control in the tree, while the latter is mainly used on the client side as HTML tag IDs.
 In general, you should not rely on the explicit format of UniqueID or ClientID.

--Each control has a naming container which is a control creating a unique namespace for differentiating between controls with the same ID.
+Each control has a naming container which is a control creating a unique namespace for differentiating between controls with the same ID.
 For example, a TRepeater control creates multiple items each having child controls with the same IDs.
 To differentiate these child controls, each item serves as a naming container.
 Therefore, a child control may be uniquely identified using its naming container's ID together with its own ID.
 As you may already have understood, UniqueID and ClientID rely on the naming containers.

-@@ -30,7 +30,7 @@ Each control has a naming container which is a control creating a unique namespa A control can serve as a naming container if it implements the INamingContainer interface. -HTTP is a stateless protocol, meaning it does not provide functionality to support continuing interaction between a user and a server.
+HTTP is a stateless protocol, meaning it does not provide functionality to support continuing interaction between a user and a server.
 Each request is considered as discrete and independent of each other.
 A Web application, however, often needs to know what a user has done in previous requests.
 People thus introduce sessions to help remember such state information.

 -- cgit v1.2.3